Automatic backups with one-click restore.

 This largely depends on the type of certificate that you purchased and your response times.
 No matter which type of certificate that you purchase, the Certificate Authority (CA) will be contacting you directly and will only proceed with next steps upon your response.
 For Domain Validated (DV) certificates, these can typically be issued in a matter of minutes to one business day.
 For Organization Validated (OV) certificates, these tend to take around 2-3 business days to be issued.
 And for Extended Validation (EV) certificates, these usually take between 3-5 business days to be issued.

 After completing validation, the Certificate Authority (CA) will send the certificate to the email address you provided as your technical contact.
-If, for whatever reason, the technical contact does not receive the email, please contact your SSL provider after checking your Spam and Junk Mail folders.
+You can also download the files directly from your account from the order details page.

 The easiest way is to create a new CSR on the new machine and have the certificate re-issued.